-This research aims to support reforms intended to achieve universal coverage in South Africa and Tanzania by monitoring and evaluating the policy processes.
-Specifically, it seeks to monitor the progress of policy implementation at both national and district levels, with an emphasis on identifying implementation problems and serving as an ‘early warning system'; evaluate the impact of interventions aimed at progressing towards the goal of universal coverage; and compare the results of these two studies with experiences in other countries, to draw out policy implications on health financing mechanisms and implementation strategies supporting the achievement of universal coverage for quality healthcare in low and middle-income countries.
+This research aims to support the implementation of reforms intended to make progress towards universal coverage in South Africa and Tanzania by monitoring and evaluating the policy processes.
+Specifically, it seeks to: track policy formulation and planning for implementation; monitor the progress of policy implementation at both the national and district levels, with an emphasis on identifying implementation problems and serving as an ‘early warning system’ for policy makers and implementers; evaluate the impact of interventions aimed at progressing towards the goal of universal coverage; engage with policy makers and implementers at all levels about the research findings throughout the study period; and synthesise the results from the studies in the two countries, and compare these with experiences in other countries, to draw out policy implications on reforms and implementation strategies supporting the achievement of universal coverage for quality health care in low- and middle-income countries.